Modern Slavery & Human Trafficking Statement

 Due diligence processes for slavery and human trafficking

-Internally, we have a number of processes in place to verify the identity of our workforce to make sure we know exactly who is working for us.
+We understand that the highest modern slavery risk for Mindera comes from its people.
+We therefore have a number of processes in place to verify the identity of our workforce to make sure we know exactly who is working for us.
 We carry out appropriate checks on all our people which may include reference, qualification and licence checks, depending on their role.

 Our effectiveness in combating slavery and human trafficking

-Following a review of the effectiveness of the steps we have taken in 2023 to ensure that there is no slavery or human trafficking in our supply chains, Mindera commits to:
+Following a review of the effectiveness of the steps we have taken in 2024 to ensure that there is no slavery or human trafficking in our supply chains, Mindera commits to:

 • annually publishing progress and developments within the Group’s practices in relation to the objectives of the Modern Slavery Act 1995.